lnemsick-simp/pupmod-simp-autofs/README.md

 from the `autofs` class via Hieradata.

-* NOTE:  The managed `/etc/auto.master` file only allows configuration of included directories with the `+dir` command.
+* NOTE:  The managed `/etc/auto.master` file only allows configuration of included directories with the `+dir` directive.
 All other auto.master entries must reside in one or more `*.autofs` files in one of the included directories.

 To configure the third file: